Duygu-Jones/Duygu-Jones/README.md

 <h2 align="center">Data Science, Computer Science BSc.</h2>

 - 🎯 Currently working on LLM and NLP solutions.
-- 🌱 Learning MLOps, AWS, Docker, Kubernetes, Big Data Concepts (Spark, Kafka, Airflow).
+- 🌱 Learning AWS, Docker, and Big Data Concepts (Spark, Airflow).
 - 📌 Sharing all my projects publicly available on GitHub as open source.
-- ♻️ Contributing to the data science community through Kaggle projects and competitions.
+- ♻️ Contributing to the data science community through blogs, Kaggle projects and competitions.
 - 💬 Ask me about Data Science, Machine Learning.
 - 🤝 Open to collaborating on Projects!
 - 📫 How to reach me : [**LinkedIn**](https://www.linkedin.com/in/duygujones/)